Nikoly-Kozemiakin/DistinctListSlim/README.md

 slim.Release();
 ```
 ## Resource Lifecycle
-Because DistinctListSlim<T> is implemented as a ref struct, it cannot rely on GC finalization.
+Because DistinctListSlim<T> is implemented as a `ref struct`, it cannot rely on GC finalization.
 When the internal buffer grows beyond the stack allocation, it rents an array from ArrayPool<T>.
 To avoid memory leaks, you must call Release() manually when the container is no longer needed.